Best Broker for German Investors

 ⚠️ Limitations

-• No Sparplan support: No automated monthly savings plans.
+• No Sparplan support: no automated monthly savings plans.

-• Not built around German investor workflows.
+• Not built around German investor workflows: no Freistellungsauftrag in-platform (claim in Steuererklärung instead).

-DEGIRO — low-cost trades, no savings plans
+DEGIRO — low-cost trades, German banking backbone

 ✅ Why it wins

-• flatexDEGIRO Bank AG: German bank entity — full €100,000 deposit insurance.
+• flatexDEGIRO Bank AG: BaFin-regulated German bank entity — full €100,000 deposit insurance.

-• Core Selection ETFs: A rotating list of ETFs that trade commission-free once per month.
+• Core Selection ETFs: a rotating list of ETFs that trade effectively commission-free (€1 handling only) once per month.

 • Wide ETF and stock universe across Euronext, Xetra, LSE, and US markets.